Introduction to Biomedical Informatics and Artificial Intelligence

 1

-Overview of Field and Problems Motivating It
+Overview of Fields and Motivating Problems 1, 2

 2

-Computing Concepts for Biomedical and Health Informatics 3, 23
+Computing Concepts for Biomedical Informatics 3, 23

 3